-MR. ZHAO YONG (趙勇), aged 43, joined the Group in 2016 and is the chief technology officer of the Group from 1 January 2016.
+MR. ZHAO YONG (趙勇), aged 44, joined the Group in 2016 and is the chief technology officer of the Group.
 Mr. Zhao obtained a bachelor's degree of computer science from Beijing Tsinghua University in 1996.
-He has 20 years of technical experience in telecommunications technology industry and over 10 years of technical experience in mobile payment, data security and ID authentication industries.
+He has 21 years of technical experience in telecommunications technology industry and over 10 years of technical experience in mobile payment, data security and ID authentication industries.

-MS. CHAN WAI CHING (陳惠貞), aged 54, joined the Group in 2007 and is the Company's qualified accountant and company secretary.
-Ms. Chan has over 33 years of experience in accounting, finance, taxation and corporate governance and is an associate member of the Hong Kong Institute of Certified Public Accountant and a fellow member of the Association of Chartered Certified Accountants.
+MS. CHAN WAI CHING (陳惠貞), aged 55, joined the Group in 2007 and is the Company's qualified accountant and company secretary.
+Ms. Chan has over 34 years of experience in accounting, finance, taxation and corporate governance and is an associate member of the Hong Kong Institute of Certified Public Accountant and a fellow member of the Association of Chartered Certified Accountants.
 Ms. Chan obtained a master's degree of professional accounting from The Hong Kong Polytechnic University in 2008.
-Ms. Chan has been the company secretary of Directel Holdings Limited since 2009.
+Ms. Chan had been the company secretary of Directel Holdings Limited from August 2009 to June 2016.
+She is also the company secretary of GLCH since May 2016.

-MS. XUAN JING SHAN (禤靜珊), aged 47, joined the Group in 1999 and is the finance manager of the Group.
+MS. XUAN JING SHAN (禤靜珊), aged 48, joined the Group in 1999 and is the finance manager of the Group.
 Ms. Xuan worked as the accounts manager in Guangzhou Talent Information Engineering Company Limited (廣州天龍信息工程公司) from 1992 to 1999.
-She has 19 years of experience in the finance field.
+She has 20 years of experience in the finance field.
 Ms. Xuan graduated from the Guangzhou Radio and TV University (廣州市廣播電視大學) with a diploma in Financial Accounting in 1992.

-MS. LIN YUAN YI (林原翼), aged 41, joined the Group in 2005 and is the manager of the Group's customer service department and assistant to the general manager.
-Ms. Lin has 22 years of experience in customer relationship management.
+MS. LIN YUAN YI (林原翼), aged 42, joined the Group in 2005 and is the manager of the Group's customer service department and assistant to the general manager.
+Ms. Lin has 23 years of experience in customer relationship management.
 Prior to joining the Group, Ms. Lin worked for a Telecommunications service provider for over 10 years.
 Ms. Lin graduated from the Tai Shan Panshi TV University with a Diploma in Pedagogic English in 1994.

-MS. PENG JIAN TAO (彭健濤), aged 40, joined the Group in 2005 and is the Manager of the Group's Mobile Relationship Management Centre and assistant to the General Manager.
-Ms. Peng has 19 years of experience in customer relationship management.
+MS. PENG JIAN TAO (彭健濤), aged 41, joined the Group in 2005 and is the Manager of the Group's Mobile Relationship Management Centre and assistant to the General Manager.
+Ms. Peng has 20 years of experience in customer relationship management.
 Prior to joining the Group, Ms. Peng worked for a Telecommunications service provider for 7 years.
 Ms. Peng obtained a Certificate in Administrative Management from the University of Macau in 2000.

-MR. CHOW SIU KONG, FRANCO (周夕剛), aged 43, joined the Group in 2010 and is the Senior Manager of Business Development of Sunward Telecom Limited.
+MR. CHOW SIU KONG, FRANCO (周少剛), aged 44, joined the Group in 2010 and is the Senior Manager of Business Development of Sunward Telecom Limited.
 Mr. Chow obtained a master's degree in business administration and a bachelor's degree in computer science from The Hong Kong University of Science and Technology in 2007 and 1995 respectively.
-He has over 20 years of technical experience in payment-related industries.
+He has over 21 years of technical experience in payment-related industries.
 Mr. Chow is the inventor of two patents for smart-card and payment applications.
 Prior to joining the Group, he played important roles in several multi-national corporations.